-- b.
-The applicant will submit engineered design plans to PBOT.
-PBOT will do a cursory review of the Checklist to ensure all items are included in the application. - i.
-A deposit in the amount of the design estimate must be provided at the time of submittal. - ii.
-Once the submittal and deposit have been received and the Checklist verified, the submittal will be sent to the Civil Tech for iterative review of design elements. - This iterative review will include comments from SSL, STR and any additional requirements set by the VI Tech. - c.
+- a.
+First iterative design review will take 4-6 weeks from review start date - b.
+Successive iterative design reviews will take 2-4 weeks from receipt of next plan set iteration by the City - c.
+City response will be completed within one week of design review completion. - iii.
+Upon completion of the first iterative design review by PBOT staff, redlines will be returned to the applicant along with a design review cost estimate for completion of the iterative review process.
+Any additional funding above original project funding amount must be paid prior to second iteration of design review beginning. - c.
 Once the submittal and design are at a point where they can be approved by PBOT, the applicant will be notified that the plans are approved for signatures. - d.
-A construction estimate will be provided to the applicant to collect construction fees. - e.
-The VI Tech will collect the appropriate signatures and reconcile the design review fees. - f.
-All fees for the make-ready design process must be paid prior to the signed plans being returned. - 6.
+A construction cost estimate will be provided to the applicant to collect construction funding. - e.
+The VI Tech will collect the appropriate signatures and reconcile the design review charges. - f.
+All charges for the make-ready design process above the funding amount, must be paid prior to the signed plans being returned. - g.
+Any funding left over after the design review process is complete will be refunded to the applicant. - 6.
 Application for Attachment to PBOT Asset - a.
-Applications must be submitted in person with representatives of the Vertical Infrastructure team. - i.
-Meeting requests may be made by filling out the request form here: (Web Link) - ii.
-Fees associated with the application meeting are for cost recovery purposes only and are shown on PBOT's fee schedule. - iii.
-Application meeting fees shall be paid prior to the meeting. - iv.
-Application meetings will be scheduled a minimum of five business days after payment is received. - b.
+Applications must be submitted to representatives of the Vertical Infrastructure team. - i.
+Applications may be made by filling out the request form here: (Web Link) - ii.
+Fees associated with the application are for cost recovery purposes only and are shown on PBOT's fee schedule. - iii.
+Application fees shall be paid within five business days of fee notification from PBOT. - b.
 SWF applications must include all items detailed in the checklist here: (Web link) - c.
 Any application with missing or incomplete information could be cause for rejection of the application. - d.
-The City has 10 days after application submission to review the application for missing or incomplete information.
+The City has 10 days after application fee payment to review the application for missing or incomplete information.
 If information is incomplete, the City must then notify the applicant and the shot clock is automatically tolled (and reset) when the applicant submits additional information.